semanticdata/gistmarklets/README.md

 # 🔖 GistMarklets

-A little tool to provide a simple installation page for bookmarklets hosted as gists.
-The gist is identified by placing its id in the hash.
+A small tool designed to simplify the creation of **Bookmarklets** from GitHub Gists.
+You can achieve this simply by providing the Gist ID.

 Take a look at the [DEMO](https://semanticdata.github.io/gistmarklets/).

 ## jQuery Bookmarlet Helper

-The [jQuery Bookmarlet Helper](jquery.bookmarklet.js) file is a small plugin to aid in installing bookmarklets.
+The [jQuery Bookmarlet Helper](jquery.bookmarklet.js) file is a small plugin to help installing bookmarklets.

 ```js
 $('a.bookmarklet').bookmarklet();